crownstone/website/47-contact.md

 **Parking:** You can park in the Engels Parking, which is located at the back of the "Groothandelsgebouw".
 It can be accessed via the Conradstraat.

-**Within the building:** Access the “Groothandelsgebouw” through the main entrance.
-Here, follow the directions for “Kleinhandel”.
-This means, go to the first floor, and then go left to the entrance to Kleinhandel.
-Follow the corridor all the way to the back of the building (you will pass several doors).
-Almost at the back of the building, you will see the Crownstone office on the right.

 {% include snippets/margin %}